guardian-framework/framework/docs/pages/framework/deployment-release.md

 ---
-title: DEPLOYMENT != RELEASE
+title: DEPLOYMENT DOES NOT EQUAL RELEASE
 keywords: deployment release
 sidebar: framework_sidebar
 permalink: deployment-release.html
 toc: true
-summary: Just because the code is deployed to production that does not necessarily mean that a new function is released.
+summary: The first thing to remember is that deployment does not equal release
 ---

-## Defining Deployment != Release
+## Defining Deployment Does Not Equal Release
 Just because the code is deployed to production that does not necessarily mean that a new function is released.
 The recommended pattern for this are Feature Toggles.

 ### Feature Toggles